 The Australian Government’s Private Health Insurance Rebate is designed to make private health insurance more affordable and accessible to Australians.
-The rebate is awarded based on an individual or family’s income and number of dependents.
-Income is determined by a combination of taxable income, fringe benefits, superannuation contributions, minus any net investment losses.
+The rebate is awarded based on an individual or family’s taxable income and number of dependents.

 The rebate gives Australians money back in the form of reduced insurance premiums up front or a private health insurance offset at tax time.
 On April 1 each year, a rebate adjustment is announced based on the Consumer Price Index and the average increase of premiums in the private health insurance sector.
 From 2008 to 2017 for example the CPI was up 22.4%* while average health insurance premiums rose 73.5%.**

-The Medicare Levy Surcharge (MLS) is the real private health insurance tax, encouraging higher-income Australians to take out private hospital insurance or pay a penalty.
+The Medicare Levy Surcharge (MLS) is a private health insurance tax, encouraging higher-income Australians to take out private hospital insurance or pay a penalty.

 Usually, Australians pay a standard 2% Medicare Levy at tax time.
 The MLS adds an additional amount to those who don’t have private health insurance.
 This equates to either 1%, 1.25% or 1.5% of your income.
-The MLS is calculated based on income, and only applies to those singles who earn over $90,000, or families who earn over $180,000.
+The MLS is calculated based on income, and only applies to those singles with a taxable income over $90,000, or families who earn over $180,000.